Hiking, Biking & Trails

 Multiple trails and routes are available at Phipps Park, carving through and around sandstone buttes and brush-covered plateaus.
 While the main 4.1-mile loop trail boasts a modest elevation gain of 432 feet, the narrow paths, rocky terrain and tight switchbacks make it one of the more challenging hikes or bikes in Billings.

-Action Recreation Area (difficult)
+Acton Recreation Area (intermediate-difficult)

 Trail Maps